 25. Share Old Posts

 Every week why not take a few seconds to share an old blog post that contains timeless information?
 When you first create a new post it’s very hard to tell everyone about it.
-Your tweets are only visible to most people for a few minutes and Facebook may not show them your content even if they ‘Like’ your http://shuttermuse.com/wp-admin/post.php?post=2804&action=editpage.
+Your tweets are only visible to most people for a few minutes and Facebook may not show them your content even if they ‘Like’ your https://shuttermuse.com/wp-admin/post.php?post=2804&action=editpage.
 Chances are that when you share an old post, it’s going to be shown to some people who didn’t see it the first time around.
 Maybe they missed it last time or maybe they are a new follower or client that’s joined since you posted it.
-For WordPress users there is even a plugin called Tweet Old Posts that will do everything for you!
+For Wordpress users there is even a plugin called Tweet Old Posts that will do everything for you!
 I’ve had posts in the past that have driven more traffic and engagement the second time around than the first!

 Since you’re half way through this post now you must be finding it useful.
 Click the button below to help me out and share this on Twitter.
 The more people that view these posts, the more I can write for you so please click now or share this on Facebook.